miensol/powerkick/README.md

   HyperService = @('service-machine-one', 'service-machine-two') };
 ```
+As ServerMap indicates the `SuperWebApp` will be deployed to 'web-farm-machine-one' and 'web-farm-machine-two' machines and `HyperService` to 'service-machine-one' and 'service-machine-two'.

 The `plan.ps1` file is an actuall script that will deploy our components to target machines using powershell:
 ```powershell